autolab-fi/lineRobot-micropython-course/lessons/module_1/Praking.md

 ## Conclusion

 You are awesome!
-You've gained insight into the concept of a program and its executor.
+You've gained insight into the concept of a program and it's executor.